-- The Snap to Contour agreen contract on the state of t - The Snap and Align I option snaps the selected anchor point to any existing line, while displaying temporary rulers as a guide that you can also snap your anchor point to. - The Snap to Grid \Rightarrow snaps your shape to the currently enabled grid.
+- The Snap to Contour aarrow option snaps your shape to any line you position it on. - The Snap and Align I option snaps the selected anchor point to any existing line, while displaying temporary rulers as a guide that you can also snap your anchor point to. - The Snap to Grid $\Rightarrow$ snaps your shape to the currently enabled grid.